 Outbound sales reps are sometimes given quotas of how many outbound calls must be made in a particular day or week.
-In order to dial as many leads as possible, many outbound sales teams adopt call software with important features such as Local Presence and Voicemail Drop that can maximize the number of leads that they can dial in a particular day.
-The most intelligent dialers provide data about prospects within the context of calls to help assure that calls aren’t cold.
-This data can be from CRM tools like Salesforce, social media sites and more.
+In order to dial as many leads as possible, many outbound sales teams adopt call software with important features such as Local Presence and Voicemail Drop that can maximize their connection rates and help them dial more prospects each day.
+RingDNA by Revenue.io is a communications hub that provides data about prospects within the context of calls to help assure that calls aren’t cold.

 Outbound sales reps using CRM tools like Salesforce sometimes adopt click-to-dial solutions that let them dial reps directly from their CRM tool by clicking on a lead’s contact information.
 This can be especially helpful when reps are using lead list views in their CRM.